CI HUBCI HUB SDK

 Project structure

-Keep all adapter logic in index.ts.
+Keep all integration logic in index.ts.
 Split only for long static data: GraphQL query strings (queries.ts), static filter/rendition lists (renditions.ts), or .ect login templates.

 Available scripts